mglev1n/mrSampleOverlap/README.md

-First, we will use the `TwoSampleMR` package to query the [MRC-IEU OpenGWAS Project](https://gwas.mrcieu.ac.uk/) for summary GWAS data to use for our exposure and outcome:
+First, we will use the `TwoSampleMR` package to query the [MRC-IEU OpenGWAS Project](https://gwas.mrcieu.ac.uk/) for summary GWAS data to use for our exposure and outcome.
+We will consider LDL cholesterol (Willer et. al. 2013) as our exposure, and Coronary Artery Disease (Van der Harst et. al. 2017; 122,733 cases and 424,528 controls) as our
+outcome:

 ``` r
 # devtools::install_github("MRCIEU/TwoSampleMR")